waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 Instead of doing the attribute calculation within OpendTect this plugin starts up a Python interpreter and runs a user specified Python script.
 Trace data is read/written to/from the Python script using stdin/stdout pipes.
 As described below the Python script must import the *extattrib.py* module that handles the stdin/stdout data IO and presents the trace data as a numpy array.
 The script must implement a *doCompute* method and define a Python dictionary describing the User Interface.
 Details are described below.
-Tips and Tricks to assist can be found in various [../articles].
+Tips and Tricks to assist can be found in various [Blog Posts]({{< relref "blog" >}}) .
-There are also the [wmscripts] for everything from dip estimation to filtering described in the [../external_attributes] section of this documentation which are distributed with the WMPlugins suite and can be found in the bin/python/wmpy folder of the OpendTect installation.
+When WMPlugins is installed a number of Python attribute scripts for everything from dip estimation to filtering are installed into the bin/python/wmpy folder of the OpendTect installation.
+These are described in the [External Attributes]({{< relref "ExternalAttributes" >}}) section of this documentation.

 ## Input Parameters

-This attribute has 3 required parameters and optional parameters determined by the [JSON parameter string](#json-parameter-string) provided by the Python attribute script:
+This attribute has 3 required parameters and optional parameters determined by the [Parameters Dictionary](#parameters-dictionary) provided by the Python attribute script:

 {{<table "table table-striped table-bordered">}}
 | NAME | DESCRIPTION |